"In therapy, I offer a safe space for you to be as you are so we can work together to help you be your best self, living your best life."

 A graduate from The Chicago School of Professional Psychology, I have worked in residential substance abuse, domestic violence/sexual assault agencies, supervisory roles, crisis services, and with at-risk youth.
 My therapeutic style is one of validation, normalization, and non-judgment.
 I offer a space for you to come and be as you are so we can work together to help you be your best self, living your best life.

-On my days off I can be found biking through the mountains, snuggling with my cat and dog, or sipping coffee at one of the amazing local coffee shops that Colorado has to offer.
+On my days off I can be found biking through the mountains, snuggling with my dog, or sipping coffee at one of the amazing local coffee shops that Colorado has to offer.
 Also, I'm a hardcore animal lover with a penchant for travel, most often to my hometown of Chicago.
 Thank you for taking the time to learn a little about me and I hope to have the opportunity to learn more about you.